qhull/qhull/README.txt

     Use 'TO xxx' to send normal output to xxx and error output to stdout

   To improve the command window
+  - Double-click the window bar to increase the size of the window
   - Right-click the window bar
   - Select Properties
   - Check QuickEdit Mode